xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience.md

 4. Save the changes.

 {% note info %}
 If you are using the E-goods module along with {% link "X-Payments subscriptions" ref_8VFoqBFZ %} a customer will get an updated download link for the product each time a subscription fee is paid.
-The history of the attachment changes is not stored and the customer is notified about any possible attachment changes within a subscription period.
+The history of the attachment changes is not stored and the customer is not notified about any possible attachment changes within a subscription period.
 {% endnote %}

 ## Processing Orders